 And feeding your pet the healthiest foods can help extend its life by several years.
 Cutting costs on your pet's food may be cutting years from its life.
 The mass-market pet food manufacturers are already doing that.
 You don't have to.

-And they DO NOT contain unhealthy artificial preservatives like BHA and BHT and Ethoxyquin, steroids, artificial hormones, food coloring, or toxic residues like melamine or pentabarbitol.
+And they DO NOT contain unhealthy artificial preservatives like BHA and BHT and Ethoxyquin, steroids, artificial hormones, artificial food coloring, or toxic residues like melamine or pentabarbitol.

-Life's Abundance premium dog food contains only fresh, human-quality ingredients such as premium all-natural chicken and top-quality catfish with the best fresh fruit, vegetables and select farm foods.
+Life's Abundance premium dog food contains only fresh ingredients such as premium all-natural chicken and top-quality catfish with the best fresh fruit, vegetables and select farm foods.
 It also contains a superior blend of vitamins, minerals, and antioxidants.
 It never contains artificial colorings or chemical preservatives.
 It doesn't need to!

 Chicken Fat, Catfish Meal, Flaxseed Meal, and Eggs provide a natural balance of Omega-3 and Omega-6 fatty acids to promote healthy skin and shiny coat.
 Whole Brown Rice provides an excellent source of highly digestible carbohydrates for short-term energy and dietary fiber that is gentle on the stomach.
 Beet Fiber, Brewers Yeast, and Natural Bacteria Cultures help the digestive system work at peak efficiency, allowing your pet to get even more nutrition from this wholesome food.

 And all the Life's Abundance cat and dog foods and treats and health care products are veterinarian formulated by well-known and respected U.S. veterinarian, Dr Jane Bicks DVM - author of three books on nutrition and someone who actually CARES about providing the best nutrition for your pets.